 Depending on your contract, you may be able to start receiving annuity payments within a year of purchasing an FIA, or you can defer the payments to a later date.
 Several FIAs also offer an annual penalty-free withdrawal amount, typically a percentage of your accumulation value, that you can take out without a surrender charge.
 Additional liquidity options can be available, like withdrawing funds to help cover the cost of an extended nursing home stay.

 Fixed index annuities are not a direct investment in the stock market.
 They are long-term insurance products with guarantees backed by the issuing company.
-They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
-Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders could under certain scenarios exceed interest credited to the accumulation value, which would result in loss of premium.
+They provide the potential for interest to be credited based in part on the performance of specific indices without the risk of loss of premium due to market downturns or fluctuation.
+Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders could, under certain scenarios, exceed interest credited to the accumulation value, which would result in a loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.

 This information is provided for general reference purposes and should not be viewed as investment advice or as a recommendation for a specific allocation.
-Neither Midland National, nor any agents acting on its behalf should be viewed as providing legal, tax or investment advice.
+Neither Midland National nor any agents acting on its behalf should be viewed as providing legal, tax, or investment advice.
 Clients should always consult with and rely on their qualified advisors.
 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.